trieu/leo-cdp-free-edition/README.md

 # Community Support

-Facebook Group <a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank"> Facebook of bigdatavietnam.org </a>
+Facebook <a href="https://www.facebook.com/groups/bigdatavietnam.org/" target="_blank">  bigdatavietnam.org social group </a>

 # Documents

-* All documents and video tutorials are  under development
+* All documents and video tutorials are still under development
 * More information will be updated at <a href="https://knowledge.leocdp.net/" target="_blank"> Leo CDP Blog </a>